 Chico's FAS (CHS) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Chico's FAS as it approaches its next earnings report date.
-On that day, Chico's FAS is projected to report earnings of -$0.03 per share, which would represent year-over-year growth of 91.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $498 million, up 28.95% from the year-ago period.
+Chico's FAS will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.05, up 113.89% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $498 million, up 28.95% from the prior-year quarter.

-Any recent changes to analyst estimates for Chico's FAS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Chico's FAS.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Chico's FAS is currently a Zacks Rank #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.67% lower.
+Chico's FAS is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Chico's FAS is holding a Forward P/E ratio of 12.9.
-This represents a premium compared to its industry's average Forward P/E of 12.27.
+In terms of valuation, Chico's FAS is currently trading at a Forward P/E ratio of 10.38.
+For comparison, its industry has an average Forward P/E of 10.38, which means Chico's FAS is trading at a no noticeable deviation to the group.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 157, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 186, which puts it in the bottom 28% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.